GianlucaMeola/SeoSearchApp/README.md

 ## Contributing

 If you'd like to contribute to this project, feel free to create a pull request or open an issue.

+## More to Add

+If I have more time I would add more search engines to the project, and the challenge would be to skip the policy page and loop through the result pages (like is already done with Bing).
+I would add a service, maybe an AI to dynamically update the CSS selectors of different Search engines pages.

 ---